mosip/documentation/docs/overview/design/Data-Architecture.md

 ## Data Architecture Principles
 MOSIP deals with sensitive information pertaining to the identity of people.
 It is a central repository of identity data and extra attention is paid to ensure the security and privacy of this data.
-MOSIP advocates minimalism in the data collected and incorporates features to minimise interpretation of this data as information.
+MOSIP advocates minimalism in the data collected and incorporates features to minimize interpretation of this data as information.
 A low to zero knowledge design paradigm is used to achieve this.

 ## Data Sets in MOSIP
 * Master Data - This includes lookups, locations, centers, devices, zones etc. This is not sensitive information